7 Tips for Getting the Most out of your Yearbook Company

 7. Take Advantage of Technology

 There are endless options for the sharing of information and files online.
-A good yearbook company will take advantage of these opportunities and incorporate them in their yearbook curriculum.
+A good yearbook company will take advantage of these opportunities and incorporate them into their yearbook curriculum.